Mahmoudagha01/file_manager/README.md

 1. Home Screen:<br />
 a.
 Display files and folders from the device’s root directory.<br />
 b.
-Use a list or grid view to show the contents.<br />
+Use a list view to show the contents.<br />
 c.
 Implement navigation to allow users to move through directories and subdirectories.<br />
 3. File & Folder Navigation:<br />